 High demand and low supply

 There is also growing demand for geoducks globally.
 The high demand and government restrictions on harvesting in natural habitats have led to a supply issue.
 As a result, geoducks have become rare and more expensive.
-This development has fueled the growth of commercial geoduck farms.
+This development has also fueled the growth of commercial geoduck farms.

 Unique Health Benefits of Geoducks

-They also have a total fat content of 2 grams.
+Geoducks also have a total fat content of 2 grams.
 Polyunsaturated and monounsaturated fatty acids make up the highest percentage of this fat.
 A serving of geoduck clam contains omega-3 fatty acids.
 However, these fats occur in higher quantities than omega-6 fatty acids.
 Omega-3 and omega-6 fats help boost good cholesterol levels and reduce bad cholesterol in the body.
 As a result, they promote heart health and help regulate blood pressure.
 Thus, eating geoducks can guard against hypertension and cardiovascular diseases.

 Geoducks are also rich in potassium and phosphorous.
 Phosphorous helps build strong bones and keep teeth healthy.
-It also promotes muscle health and improved kidney function.
+It also promotes muscle health and improves kidney function.
 By contrast, potassium helps regulate blood pressure and protects against heart disease.